 It is not easy to hardscape in winter because of the colder temperatures.
 Before spring sets in, check the walkways and driveway for any signs of damage.
 Cracks in the concrete can easily be filled; you can even do the repair on your own.
 However, it should be warned that severe damage to asphalt or concrete could require a professional repair or replacement completed by a specialist.

 As stated earlier, in winter the cold weather and increase in moisture can be hard on any woodwork outside of your home, such as on railings and decks.
 Now that it’s spring and we want to spend time outside, pressure washing your deck to clean off any grime or bacteria that may have started to grow with all the rain and cover smaller wood fixtures when they aren’t in use to protect them from the elements.

 Make sure that you also look for any signs of damage on the wood so that you can get any structural repairs done before the problem becomes severe.

 It is equally important to check the irrigation and sprinkler system to make sure that you’re able to save the most water this summer.
 First and foremost, run the system and check all the areas as you walk your property.
 Check to make sure all the sprinkler heads are in good shape.

 Change any heads that sprinkle water toward your house and windows, as this could lead to moisture damage problems.

 Spring home maintenance is more than just cleaning your home’s window and decluttering your possessions.
 Keep your home healthy and happy and it will do the same for you and your family.
-Contact Argus Air for any and all air quality services, insulation installations, and HVAC maintenance and repairs.
+Contact Argus Air for any and all whole home humidification, insulation installations, and HVAC maintenance and repairs.